 A Book Filled with 55 Tips and Words of Advice for New College Students & Families

 A great gift for your new college student to read during the final weeks of summer is the book, Sharing the Transition to College Workbook.
 Give yourself the gift of reassurance that your student is practicing all of the college readiness skills they need to be successful.
 Over 80 worksheets will give your student opportunities to practice skills such as time management, planning & scheduling, communicating with their roommate, talking to professors, self-advocacy, navigating learning supports, connecting to campus resources and more!
 With a 5 -star rating, this is gift both you and your student can enjoy!

 Does your college student struggle with time and organization?
 Click below!

 I'd love to talk with you to share more about my support for college students and how weekly meetings can help students with time management, organization, avoid procrastination and increase weekly productivity and structure.

--Jennifer Sullivan, founder of Fast Forward College Coaching and executive functioning coach
+-Jennifer Sullivan, owner of Fast Forward College Coaching and executive functioning coach